wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 1. Click "+ Create" to create a new Cosmos DB account.
 1. For Resource Group, Instance Account Name: PROTIP: Add a date to the end of the name to make it unique.
-1. For Capacity mode, <a target="_blank" href="https://aka.ms/cosmos-models">Learn more</a>
+1. For Capacity mode, <a target="_blank" href="https://aka.ms/cosmos-models">Learn more</a>. <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/plan-manage-costs#estimating-serverless-costs">Estimate costs</a>.
-   * leave the default "Provisioned throughput",
+   * leave the default "Provisioned throughput" for workloads with sustained traffic requiring predictable performance, billed by Request Units per second (RU/s) <strong>provisioned</strong>.
+Unlimited storage per container.
-   * NOT "Serverless".
+   * "Serverless" for automatic scaling for workloads with intermittent and unpredictable bursts/spikes and dips in traffic.
+Maximum <a target="_blank" href="https://learn.microsoft.com/en-us/azure/cosmos-db/serverless-performance">1 TB storage per container</a>.
+Billed by RUs/second <strong>consumed</strong>.
    <br /><br />

-   Automatic scaling for unpredictable spikes and dips in traffic.
-   Guaranteed speed at any scale—even through bursts—with instant, limitless elasticity, fast reads, and multi-master writes, anywhere in the world.

 1. Check "Apply" to Apply Free Tier Discount.
 With Azure Cosmos DB free tier, you will get the first 1000 RU/s and 25 GB of storage for free in an account.
 You can enable free tier on up to one account per subscription.
 Estimated $64/month discount per account."